yung00000/EpH/README.md

 ## 📱 Applications

 1. **EpH Calculator** - Calculate Effort Points per Hour for running/cycling
-2. **400m Track Calculator** - Specialized calculator for 400m track time and split calculations
+2. **Pacing Calculator** - Calculate pace from time or time from pace for 10km, Half Marathon, and Marathon

 ## 🚀 Available Platforms